Razer-TionThomas/Razer-Lumberyard/README.md

-# Chroma GEM - Amazon Lumberyard plugin to control lighting for (Razer Chroma)
+# Chroma GEM for Amazon Lumberyard

 # Table of Contents